Trauma-Team-International/Home/data/README.md

 # COVID-19 ICU Burden: what can we learn from available ICU data?

-The dataset have been made to be as highly relevant to COVID-19 related ICU capacity problem that currently threatens healthcare systems all over the world.
+The dataset have been made to be highly relevant to COVID-19 related ICU capacity problem that currently threatens healthcare systems all over the world.
 Full description of the dataset is provided [below](#overview).

 <img width="300px" src="https://raw.githubusercontent.com/autonomio/trauma-team-international/master/assets/ICU.png">